 Tom winked back at him then turned his attention to Miss.
 Tina standing there waiting, her wings held out open wide.
 Tom put his wings around her and pulled her gently closer to him.
 They stared into each other’s eyes, you could see the sparkle of love they had for each other.

-“I’m so happy that the ride went as well as it did for you Tom, I was truly scared for you."
-Then she said, "Oh, no, your wing is bleeding."
+“I’m so happy that the ride went as well as it did for you Tom, I was truly scared for you.”
+Then she looked at his wing.
+“Oh, no, your wing is bleeding.”

 “I love ‘you’ more.”

 He leaned in close for a big kiss and bent her gently backward for a long meaningful kiss.